-In February 2008 the Faculty was awarded accreditation for a further 5 years by EQUIS (European Quality Improvement System), the quality assurance arm of the European Foundation for Management Development (EFMD).
-The re-accreditation process involved extensive self-review, the preparation of a self-assessment report, and an international Peer Review Team visit held in October 2007.
+In June 2013 the School was awarded accreditation for a further three years by EQUIS (European Quality Improvement System), the quality assurance arm of the European Foundation for Management Development (EFMD).
+The re-accreditation process involved extensive self-review, the preparation of a self-assessment report, and an international Peer Review Team visit held in March 2013.

-The Peer Review Team commended the Faculty on its:
+The Peer Review Team commended the School on its:

-- international activities, including active involvement in international program networks such as CEMS.
+- international activities and prestigious partners, including active involvement in international program networks such as CEMS.

-As part of its ongoing reporting requirements for EQUIS, the Faculty has identified three strategic objectives for continued improvement over the next 5-year accreditation period, with a mid-term progress report due by the end of August 2010.
-The next EQUIS reaccreditation review will take place in 2012.
+As part of its ongoing reporting requirements for EQUIS, the School has identified three strategic objectives for continued improvement over the next three-year accreditation period and annual progress reports.
+The next EQUIS reaccreditation review will take place in 2016.

-EQUIS has accredited 121 institutions, with 34 countries represented among the accredited schools.
-Accreditation is granted for either 5 or for 3 years.
-Within Australia, the Melbourne Business School, MGSM, Monash Graduate School of Business and business faculties at the University of Western Australia, University of Queensland, University of South Australia, and Queensland University of Technology have also earned EQUIS accreditation.
+EQUIS has accredited 139 institutions, with 39 countries represented among the accredited schools..
+Within Australia, the Melbourne Business School and business faculties at the University of Western Australia, University of Queensland, University of South Australia, University of New South Wales, Monash University, and Queensland University of Technology have also earned EQUIS accreditation.
 Click on EQUIS accredited schools to see the full list.

 Earning EQUIS accreditation indicates that a business school is judged to be of international standing.
-The continuing benefits of EQUIS accreditation for the Faculty include:
+The continuing benefits of EQUIS accreditation for the School include:

 - enhanced national and international recognition and strategic advantage;